SanjinKurelic/MeetingInfoDatabase/README.md

 ## Licence

 See the LICENSE file.
-For every question write to kurelic@sanjin.eu;
+For every question write to kurelic@sanjin.eu